open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/envoy.md

           image: openpolicyagent/proxy_init:v8
           # Configure the iptables bootstrap script to redirect traffic to the
           # Envoy proxy on port 8000.
 Envoy will be running as 1111, and port
-          # 8282 will be excluded to support Enterprise OPA health checks.
+          # 8282 will be excluded to support EOPA health checks.
           args: ["-p", "8000", "-u", "1111", "-w", "8282"]
           securityContext:
             capabilities: